 Pathways to this programme

-If the prospective student doesn’t meet the entry requirements, there are a number of snowsport instructional programmes available worldwide that will provide the base level intermediate level riding/skiing skills required to gain the level of experience necessary to teach others.
+If you don’t meet the entry requirements, there are a number of snowsport instructional programmes available worldwide that will provide the base and intermediate level riding/skiing skills required to gain the level of experience necessary to teach others.

-You are responsible for providing your own ski/snowboard equipment and making your own accommodation arrangements in Wanaka.
-Prices can vary greatly depending on the accommodation type but, as a guideline, you can expect to pay $100-$200 per week for a room.
+You are responsible for providing your own accommodation arrangements in Wanaka.
+Prices can vary greatly depending on the accommodation type but, as a guideline, you can expect to pay $150-$250 per week for a room.

-Please note: You will be supplied with a Cardrona uniform for the duration of the course for working in the ski school.
-This uniform will have to be returned at the end of the course.
+*Please note: You will be supplied with a Cardrona uniform for the duration of the programme for working in the ski school.
+This uniform will have to be returned at the end of the programme.

 Programme specific risks